jessepav/lacygoill-wiki-backup/floating_point.md

     =
     (1000000000000000000000000)₂

-Its exact floating point representation is:
+Its exact floating-point representation is:

      (1000000000000000000000000)₂
     =